| Davis Lock 38

 The initial work here found that the bedrock was extremely hard and difficult to excavate.
 Malaria also plagued the works; in the summer of 1828 most of the men were sick with "Lake Fever."

 By made a number of changes in order to speed up the works and reduce costs.
-In 1829 he bought out Walter Davis (who was to die of malaria in 1830).
+In 1829, he bought the mill and property from Walter Davis Jr. (who was to die of malaria in 1830) for £800.
 The lock had to be moved slightly downstream "to save cutting through a rise in the ground, which turned out to be Rock instead of Gravel, the removal of which would have been attended with considerable expense."